jbo1881/Project2_Disaster_Response_Pipeline_Udacity/README.md

 ## Licensing, Authors, Acknowledgements

-Credits must be given to Udacity for the starter codes and FigureEight for provding the data used by this project.
+Acknowledgments go to Udacity for providing the initial codebase and Appen for supplying the dataset utilized in this project.

 ##